drojdjou/squareroot.js/tutorials/content/home.md

 A 2d/3d engine for WebGL and Canvas drawing and animation.

 Squareroot.js was created by [Bartek Drozdz](http://bartekdrozdz.com) and is a fruit of many years of experience in building cross-device WebGL projects.

-It is not aimed to be the easiest WebGL engine out there, but it's based on the philisohpy of writing code that gets shit done and be as flexible as possible.
+It's based on the philisophy of writing code that gets shit done and is as flexible as possible.

-Squareroot is a pretty thin layer over the WeBGL API.
+Squareroot is a pretty thin layer over the WebGL API.
 It is composed mostly of tools that will make creating WebGL experiences easier.
-By far the largest tool in the shed is the scene parser, which allows to import scenes, meshes, riggerd meshes and animations from Unity3d.
-Other tools include some math goodies such as math library, noise and triangulation functions and a toolkit to easily write shaders and post procesing effects.

-Almost every part of the code comes from a practial need encontered during one project or another, not from any a priori assumptions of how a 3d engine should work.
-However, a lot of the structure is inspired by the Unity3d API, including the central concept of 'transforms' as building blocks.
+The code originates from a practial need encontered during one project or another, not from a priori assumptions of how a 3d engine should work.
+A lot of the structure is inspired by the Unity3d API, including the central concept of 'transforms' as building blocks.

-Bartek wrote the first version of this engine more than 6 years ago, it was called J3D back then.
-Then two versions of Squareroot.js followed.
-Currently the engine is at version 3 (each version was a rewrite from scratch).
+The first version of this engine was created 6 years ago - it was called [J3D](https://github.com/drojdjou/J3D) back then.
+After that, two versions of Squareroot.js followed.
+Currently the engine is at version 3 (each consecutive version was a rewrite from scratch).

 ####Most important links